Coolfreewerx/Golang-RSA-Playground/README.md

 # Golang-RSA-Playground
-- Encrypt & Decrypt message by use RSA-4096
+- Encrypt & Decrypt message by use public key & private key RSA-4096 (*.asc)
 - Encode & Decode encrypted message by use Base64

 ### Result-Test